 Other Things to Consider When Choosing a Health Insurance Plan

-Other things to think about as you evaluate your health care plan options include:
+Other things to think about as you evaluate your health insurance coverage options include:

 - Network.
 Insurance companies typically have networks of doctors and health care providers who contract with them and agree to accept lower rates they’ve negotiated.
 Ideally, your current medical team will be in the insurance company’s network.
 If not, you’ll have to change doctors or pay more out of pocket.